-First, see if your pet has been found:
+First, check if your pet has been found:

-Visit the Napa County Animal Shelter (942 Hartle Court in Napa), or call 707.253.4382 to file a missing pet report and to see if your pet is there.
-You can also view photographs and brief descriptions of the pets that have been found and are at the Shelter on their lost and found web page.
+Visit the Napa County Animal Shelter (942 Hartle Court in Napa), or call 707.253.4382 to see if your pet is there.
+You can also view photographs and brief descriptions of pets that are at the Shelter on their lost and found web page.

 In the Town of Yountville, call the Napa County Sheriff’s Department Yountville substation – 707.944.9228